 Conclusion

-Not yet, this is just a preview.
-Let me draw my conclusion after i tested it :) But so far just based on the specs and sample footage, i am super excited.
-I really like the original GO, the video quality is pretty good for how little that camera is, and now it just got even better with the GO2.
+I really like the original GO, the video quality is pretty good already for how little that camera is, and now it just got even better with the GO2.
+Between the two, if you don’t mind the extra 10g, the GO 2 is definitely the way to go.

-No SD card needed thanks to the internal storage, just pop it on the quad and it’s ready to go.
-It’s super light weight and water proof, can be charged in the case that it comes with, which also is the remote.
+No SD card is needed thanks to the internal storage, just pop it on the quad and it’s ready to go.
+It’s tiny and water proof, it can be charged inside the case which can be used to change settings.
 Don’t forget FlowState stabilization which is essential for cinematic FPV videos.

 Received mine today :)